20th World Congress on Insulin Resistance, Diabetes, and Cardiovascular Disease (WCIRDC) Dates: December 1-3, 2022

 Abstract Submission Deadline: Nov.
 7, 2022

-- All accepted Abstracts will be published in Metabolism, Editor-in-Chief: Christos S. Mantzoros, MD, DSc, PhD h.c. mult
+- All Accepted Abstracts, submitted by registered participants, will be published in Metabolism, Editor-in-Chief: Christos S. Mantzoros, MD, DSc, PhD h.c. mult

 Abstract Submission & Topics: